 - Posts by Olivia K. PlinioAssociate

-A creative problem solver who pays close attention to detail, attorney Olivia Plinio excels at helping health care clients navigate government investigations and potential litigation relating to their health care businesses.
+A creative problem solver who pays close attention to detail, attorney Olivia Plinio excels at helping health care clients navigate internal investigations, government investigations, and claims of fraud, false claims, and ...

 On June 1, 2023, the U.S. Supreme Court unanimously settled a long-standing dispute over a subjective versus objective standard for scienter under the False Claims Act (FCA), holding that a defendant’s own subjective belief is relevant to scienter, rather than what an “objectively reasonable” person may have known or believed.